top of page

 There’s also a different kind of pressure now.
 Earlier, a bad review stayed within industry circles.
 Today, one misstep can turn into a viral moment.
 Think of how quickly fashion controversies spread online— take, for instance, the recent Ralph Lauren jhumka, Bandhani skirt or even the Prada Kohlapuri.
 The film hints at an online scandal that feels very real in that sense.
 Reputation isn’t built slowly anymore; it’s constantly being tested in public.

 Even the way we consume fashion has changed.
-Media websites mix reporting with instant updates, It’s less about waiting for a final, polished story and more about being part of an ongoing conversation.
+Media websites mix reporting with instant updates.
+It’s less about waiting for a final, polished story and more about being part of an ongoing conversation.

 And that’s where the film feels sharp.
 It doesn’t just show digital as a tool—it shows it as a force.
 In a world like this, someone like Miranda isn’t just competing with people.
 She’s competing with attention spans.